jbouffard/geopyspark/docs/guides/map-algebra.rst

 Cost Distance
 ^^^^^^^^^^^^^^

-:meth:`~geopyspark.geotrellis.cost_distance.cost_distance` is an iterative method for approximating the weighted distance from a raster cell to a given geometry.
-The ``cost_distance`` function takes in a geometry and a “friction layer” which essentially describes how difficult it is to traverse each raster cell.
+The ``cost_distance`` function an iterative operation for approximating the weighted distance from a raster cell to a given geometry.
+This function takes in a geometry and a “friction layer” which essentially describes how difficult it is to traverse each raster cell.
 Cells that fall within the geometry have a final cost of zero, while friction cells that contain noData values will correspond to noData values in the final result.
 All other cells have a value that describes the minimum cost of traversing from that cell to the geometry.
-If the friction layer is uniform, this function approximates the Euclidean distance, modulo some scalar value.
+If the friction layer is uniform, this function approximates the Euclidean distance, for some modulo scalar value.

 .. code:: python3